Calculus 1 - Full College Course

 • Another form of the equation is the point-slope form, y minus y naught equals m times x minus x naught, where m is the slope and x naught y naught is a point on the line.

-• Horizontal asymptotes are where the function levels off as x approaches infinity or negative infinity.
+• Horizontal asymptotes are horizontal lines that the graph approaches as x goes to infinity or negative infinity.

-• Vertical asymptotes occur where the denominator of the function is zero, indicating where the function is undefined.
+• Vertical asymptotes occur where the denominator of a rational function is zero, indicating where the function is undefined.

 • Holes in the graph of a rational function occur where both the numerator and denominator are zero, canceling each other out.